-Beta-caryophyllene may help reduce inflammation of the neurons in the brain and remove the plaques associated with Alzheimer’s.
+According to the above study, beta-caryophyllene may help reduce inflammation of the neurons in the brain and remove the plaques associated with Alzheimer’s.

 For anxiety, insomnia, and chronic muscle and joint pain, beta-caryophyllene combined with the following may be a more suitable choice of cannabinoids and terpenes:

+Again, we recommend starting with lower THC potencies regardless of beta-caryophyllene and increasing the potency as needed to aid with a specific condition.
 If you need further guidance on dosing, we recommend you ask your Leafwell doctor.

 - Cookies and Cream

 Some cannabis varieties that carry Kush genetics have also been tested to contain beta-caryophyllene, including: